Jalapeño Cheddar Artisan Bread. - harvestandnourish.com

 • Dutch oven such as this one or this one

-The cubed Gouda is folded in using a lamination method, which helps distribute it evenly throughout the baked loaf.
-This step calls for spreading the dough into a thin rectangle, scattering the inclusions over the top, then rolling and folding it to create layers.
+This step calls for spreading the dough into a thin rectangle, scattering the inclusions over the top, then rolling it up and folding under the ends to create layers.
 Completed during shaping just prior to the cold proof, it creates the most deliciously melty, cheesy pockets.
-Cubing the cheese also prevents it from reaching the surface of the dough too early, which can result in burning.

 If you don’t have Gouda, Fontina, Havarti and Monterey Jack are delicious alternatives.

-How to make dill gouda artisan bread in 5 steps
+How to make Dill Gouda Artisan Bread in 5 steps

 1. Mix the dough.